 Even rarer is the shot in which a player skips the ball three times across a pond and sinks it in the hole.
-That tradition, one that is commonplace in The Masters practice round at the par-3 16th hole of Augusta National, was executed to perfection by Jon Rahm on Tuesday.
+That tradition, one that is commonplace in The Masters practice round at the par-3 16th hole of Augusta National, was executed to perfection by Jon Rahm.

 Jon Rahm’s Pond Skip Hole-In-One

-The professional golfer from Spain proved why he’s the No. 2 player in the Official World Golf Ranking, because he sank an unbelievable ace on the 16th hole.
+The professional golfer from Spain proved why he’s a top ten player in the Official World Golf Rankings, because he sank an unbelievable ace on the 16th hole.